getify/You-Dont-Know-JS/scope-closures/ch1.md

 For you to *fully understand* how JavaScript works, you need to begin to *think* like *Engine* (and friends) think, ask the questions they ask, and answer their questions likewise.

+Let's start with how JS is going to that program, starting with the first statement.
+The contents of the array are just basic JS value literals (and thus unaffected by any scoping concerns), so let's focus on the `var students = [ .. ]` part.

+We typically think of that as a single statement.
+But that's not how our friend *Engine* sees it.
+In fact, *Engine* sees two distinct operations, one which *Compiler* will handle during compilation, and one which *Engine* will handle during execution.

+So, let's break down how *Engine* and friends will approach the program, starting with that first statement.

+The first thing *Compiler* will do with this program is perform lexing to break it down into tokens, which it will then parse into a tree (AST).
+But when *Compiler* gets to code-generation, it will treat this program somewhat differently than perhaps assumed.

+A reasonable assumption would be that *Compiler* will produce code that could be summed up as: "Allocate memory for a variable, label it `students`, then stick a reference to the array into that variable."
+Unfortunately, that's not quite complete.

+*Compiler* will instead proceed as:

+1. Encountering `var students`, *Compiler* asks *Scope Manager* to see if a variable `students` already exists for that particular scope collection.
+If so, *Compiler* ignores this declaration and moves on.
+Otherwise, *Compiler* prepares code that, at execution time, asks *Scope Manager* to declare a new variable called `students` for that scope collection.

+2. *Compiler* then produces code for *Engine* to later execute, to handle the `students = []` assignment.
+The code *Engine* runs will first ask *Scope Manager* if there is a variable called `students` accessible in the current scope collection.
+If so, *Engine* uses that variable.
+If not, *Engine* looks *elsewhere* (see "Nested Scope" section below).

+If *Engine* eventually finds a variable, it assigns the reference of the `[ .. ]` array to it.
+If not, *Engine* will raise its hand and yell out an error!

+To summarize: two distinct actions are taken for a variable assignment: First, *Compiler* sets up the declaration of a scope variable (if not previously declared in the current scope), and second, while executing, *Engine* asks *Scope Manager* to look up the variable, and assigns to it, if found.

 .